NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 to tell them is spelled out: that you collected it, why, who else gets it, your name and address, and how they can access and correct it.

+The browser capture contains one clue about how the advertising ecosystem thinks about that problem.
+These requests carry gdpr=0, correctly asserting that GDPR does not apply to this New Zealand visitor, alongside an empty consent string.
+Nothing in the captured transaction records a New Zealand-specific notice or choice state: the ad-tech protocol has vocabulary for European and US privacy regimes, but none for New Zealand law.
+That does not prove no notice was given elsewhere.
+It shows that, if the collection is governed by a New Zealand notice, the auction transaction itself carries no visible representation of it.

 Programmatic ad tech is indirect collection by construction.
 A persistent ID reaches these brokers *from the page*, not from *you*.
 The OPC's guidance puts the duty on the indirect collector, and says that where there's a chain of